-Agios Nikolaos is a coastal town on the island of Crete, lying north of the town of Ierapetra and west of the town of Sitia.
-In the year 2000, the Municipality of Agios Nikolaos, which takes in part of the surrounding villages, claimed around 19,000 inhabitants.
+Agios Nikolaos, a coastal town in northeastern Crete, is situated north of Ierapetra and west of Sitia.
+The Municipality of Agios Nikolaos, which takes in part of the surrounding villages, has around 19,000 inhabitants.
 The town sits partially upon the ruins of the ancient city of Lato pros Kamara.

 Lato pros Kamara or simply Kamara, was an ancient city of Crete.
 Lato pros Kamara was settled in the late Bronze Age as the population of Dorian Lato realised greater security and its expanding population settled the coastal area, which had been subject to greater likelihood of marine attack during the earlier Bronze Age.

 Agios Nikolaos was settled in the late Bronze Age by Dorian occupants of Lato, at a time when the security of the Lato hillfort became a lesser concern and access to the harbour at Agios Nikolaos became sufficiently attractive.

 Lake Voulismeni is a former sweetwater small lake, later connected to the sea, located at the centre of the town of Agios Nikolaos.
 It has a circular shape of a diameter of 137 m and depth 64 m.
 The locals refer to it as just “the lake”.
 The lake connects to the harbour of the town by a channel dug in 1870.
 A panoramic view of the lake can be seen from a small park situated above it.Read more